 In the eleventh century began the age of intense disputes between the papal establishment in Rome and the monarchies of Christendom.
 The Popes started excommunicating the monarchs to force them to obey the tenets of religion and the papal directives on political issues.

-Towards the end of the eleventh century, the Popes realized that the threat of excommunication was not a significant deterrence for the monarchs, and they conceived the idea of having an army that would be under papal control and could be used to subdue the recalcitrant monarchs.
-The idea of crusades was conceived.
+Towards the end of the eleventh century, the Popes realized that the threat of excommunication was not a sufficient deterrence for the monarchs.
+They thought that a papal army could be used to subdue the recalcitrant monarchs.
+But how to create a papal army?
+Some popes believed that the crusades could be used to create papal armies.
 In principle, the crusaders owed allegiance to the papal authority.
-But the situation was different in practice and the crusaders often obeyed the monarchs.
-Between the twelfth and fifteenth centuries crusades were called against several excommunicated Christian monarchs.
+But in practice, the crusaders obeyed the monarchs.
+To drive a wedge between the crusaders and the monarchs, the popes started calling for crusades against the excommunicated monarchs.